-7.11.
+7.10.
 Campus Graduation

-Students are eligible for graduation in December of their clinical year as long as they have completed all of the required clinical rotations.
-If a student is on probation, must repeat a clinical rotation, or is in violation of any professionalism or academic standards, they will not be able to graduate.
+Students are eligible for graduation in December of their clinical year as long as they have completed all required components of the program (didactic, clinical, and summative), which is outlined within Didactic Year Handbook and Course Catalog.
+If a student is on probation, must repeat a clinical rotation, or is in violation of any professionalism or academic standard, they will not be able to graduate until this is resolved according to the PA program policy.
+Failure to achieve resolution will result in referral to the Student Progress Committee (SPC) for dismissal.

-The students must also meet the graduation requirements of the Concordia University.
+Students must also meet the graduation requirements and fulfillment of all financial obligations to Concordia University and PA Program standards.